battleaxedotco/tool-docs/docs/timelord/transfer.md

 <Screenshot
+    url="/timelord/icon/render-all.svg"
+    alt="Render timeline"
+    toolbar />

+## Render full timeline (An only)
+Some workflows may prefer to export a SWF of your full timeline rather than individual layers.
+This button is [hidden by default](workflow.html#customize-toolbar)

+<Screenshot
     url="/timelord/icon/send-proj.svg"
-    alt="Frame duration"
+    alt="Import PSD/FLA"
     toolbar />

 ## Import full PSD/FLA files

 This behavior goes against some of the proposed Timelord conventions but hey, it's your project.
 Work how you want.
-These buttons are not visible by default but may be un-hidden by right clicking one of the Timelord panels then **Customize**.
+These buttons are [hidden by default](workflow.html#customize-toolbar).

 ### PSD → Ae